 Moving beyond the rigid and rudimentary “your fave is problematic” approach to cultural criticism, the collection will explore the joys of loving music and the tensions, contradictions and complexities it can involve.
 We intend it to be as much celebration as critique, a bit like a kind of feminist guilty pleasures.

-If you’re interested in contributing The anthology will be published in 2017 by Repeater Books and there will be payment for all writers.
+The anthology will be published in 2017 by Repeater Books and there will be payment for all writers.